A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts

 \subsubsection{Symmetric Functions}

-A \textit{symmetric function} is a Boolean function where, if you swap any two variables, the output of this function stays the same \cite{kohavi}.
+A \textit{totally symmetric function} is a Boolean function where the resulting function is equivalent to its original if any two variables are swapped \cite{kohavi}.
+There are several other definitions of symmetric functions, but in this paper, we use a standard totally symmetric function from \cite{kohavi}.
 To get a greater understanding of what symmetric functions are, let’s look at the function below:

 This function can be represented in a Karnaugh map \cite{karnaugh} as shown in Fig.~\ref{fig:fig08}.
-The sides list all the possible values of the variables in an order known as Gray code.
-The values in the table indicate the values of the function for the given input values.
+The rows and columns list all the possible values of the variables in an order known as Gray code.
+The values in each cell of the table indicate the value of the function for the corresponding input values.

-This function satisfies the definition of a symmetric function that was given above, and it contains every product term with exactly 1 positive literal; a literal being a variable with either positive polarity ($x$) or negative polarity ($\bar{x}$).
+This symmetric function satisfies the definition of a symmetric function that was given above, and it contains every product term with exactly 1 positive literal; a literal being a variable with either positive polarity ($x$) or negative polarity ($\bar{x}$).
 To denote this function, we use the notation $\text{S}^{1}(a,b,c)$, where S stands for symmetric, 1 shows that all terms with that number of positive literals are in the function, and $(a,b,c)$ is the list of all the variables.

-The symmetric functions $\text{S}^{0}(a,b,c)$, $\text{S}^{2}(a,b,c)$, and $\text{S}^{3}(a,b,c)$ are shown in Fig.~\ref{fig:fig09}.
+The symmetric functions $\text{S}^{0}(a,b,c)$, $\text{S}^{1}(a,b,c)$, $\text{S}^{2}(a,b,c)$, and $\text{S}^{3}(a,b,c)$ are shown in Fig.~\ref{fig:fig09}.

-These aren’t the only symmetric functions, though.
+These aren’t the only symmetric functions.
 The function shown in Fig.~\ref{fig:fig10} is also symmetric.
 It is the sum of $\text{S}^{2}(a,b,c)$ , denoted in blue, and $\text{S}^{3}(a,b,c)$ , denoted in red.
 We can write this as $\text{S}^{2,3}(a,b,c)$ .
 The sum of two symmetric functions is also a symmetric function.

 Note that the function $\text{S}^{2,3}(a,b,c)$ can also be written as the Exclusive-OR Sum of Products (ESOP) expression $ab \oplus bc \oplus ac$ as shown in the Karnaugh map in Fig.~\ref{fig:fig11}.
 The groupings (circled squares) represent the values of $f$ where the corresponding term, with the same color, in the ESOP is 1.
 A square that is covered by an even number of groupings is 0, while a square covered by an odd number of groupings is 1.